ClaraVth/torchgeo_arcgis/README.md

 Implementation of TorchGeo into ArcGIS Pro

 ## Set up the enviroment
-ArcGIS Pro needs to be installed - does only work on Windows - I use version 3.4
+ArcGIS Pro needs to be installed.
+It does only work on Windows!
+I use version 3.4

 Create a virtual environment with python 3.11 and install the following packages:
-- arcpy 3.4
+- conda create -n NAME python=3.11
+- conda activate NAME
+- conda install arcpy=3.4 -c esri
+- conda install pytorch torchvision  -c pytorch
-- torchgeo 0.6.2
+- pip install torchgeo
-- torch 2.2.2, torchvision 0.17.2, torchaudio 2.5.0

 In ArcGIS Pro:
 - Set the virtual environment: Settings > Package Manager > Environment Manager > Add existing environment > Activate in list